sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   TODO why not let this be $J$ instead of $I$?
 - > Support can be beneficial for finding the connection between *products* in comparison to the *whole* dataset, whereas confidence looks at the connection between one or more *items and another item* why define [Support and Confidence](https://en.wikipedia.org/wiki/Association_rule_learning#Support)?
+### 9.3
+- in FIGURE 2, the diagonal can be 0 or 1.
+- EXAMPLE 5 says the usage of the Boolean product.
+-
 # miscs links from [this](https://semmedia.mhhe.com/math/Rosen_8e/CHAPTER_1_LINKS.html)
 - [atlas](https://web.archive.org/web/20060106014447/http:/www.math.niu.edu:80/~rusin/known-math/index/03-XX.html)
 # how I read the information center